Lmorgan89/KeyGenMe/README.md

-# ZiggyKeyGenMe
+# KeyGenMe Solves
-Collection of Python Scripts for Ziggy's KeyGenMe Challenges
+Collection of solutions for KeyGenMe and CrackMes that I've completed